-Group flight transportation from the Málaga Airport to the hostel for orientation:

-Miguel Angel Galindo, the Resident Director and Nerea Muguerza, the Assistant Director in Granada, will be waiting for the group flight with a bus at the Málaga Airport.
+The advisor at Illinois will provide students with a recommended flight itinerary and deadline to arrive in Granada shortly after they have committed to their program.
+Group transportation from the Granada airport to the hostel for orientation will be provided for students who arrive by the given date and time.
+Miguel Angel Galindo, the Resident Director and Nerea Muguerza, the Assistant Director in Granada, will be waiting for students with a private bus at the airport.
 The group will then board a bus destined for Hostal Atenas.
 Look for the Resident Director wearing an Illinois t-shirt.